Azure Artifacts overview

-A: Currently, you get billed for all package types (npm, NuGet, Python, Maven, and Universal Packages) including packages stored from upstream sources.
+A: You get billed for all package types (npm, NuGet, Python, Maven, and Universal Packages) including packages stored from upstream sources.
+However,

-You don't get billed for the storage of Pipeline Artifacts, Build Artifacts, and Pipeline Caching.
+you don't get billed for Pipeline Artifacts, and Pipeline Caching.

-Packages that are placed in the recycle bin will be deleted permanently after 30 days.
-However, these packages still count as part of your storage bill.
-If you want to delete them sooner, you can navigate to the recycle bin and delete them manually.
+Packages in the recycle bin still count as part of your storage consumption.
+Those packages get deleted permanently after 30 days.
+If you want to delete them sooner, go to your recycle bin and delete them manually.